-Any non-student member of the Sonography Advisory Committee
+Any non-student member of the Cardiac Sonography Advisory Committee

-- B. All considered applicants will be asked to respond to similar set of questions during the consultation process.
-All considered applicants who live within a 200-mile radius of the College may be required to come to the Jackson campus for this consultation process. - C. All applicants will be scored by each member of the Admissions Committee and an average score is entered into overall point tally for admission considerations. - D. Following the interview, all accepted applicants will receive the location of their assigned clinical site and upon their acceptance of this clinical location and passing the background check and drug screen they will receive acceptance to the program. - 4) A clinical education site must be arranged and approved for each applicant before final acceptance/admission into the program.
+- B. All considered applicants will be asked to respond to a similar set of questions during the consultation (interview) process. - c.
+All applicants will be scored by each member of the Admissions Committee, and an average score is entered into the overall point tally for admission considerations.
+All considered applicants who live within a 200-mile radius of Jackson College may be required to come to the Jackson College central campus for this consultation process. - D. Following the interview, all accepted applicants will receive the location of their assigned clinical site and upon their acceptance of this clinical location and passing the background check and drug screen they will receive acceptance to the program. - 2) A clinical education site must be arranged and approved for each applicant before final acceptance/admission into the program.
 Jackson College Program Director and Clinical Coordinator in collaboration with current, approved clinical sites, determine which clinical sites are available annually and how many open placements will be for the Jackson College sonography programs.
 Clinical site placement is based on annual clinical site availability and geographic location.